Loading...

 Course Description

 Statistical analyses are a fundamental component of experimental design in many biomedical research fields.
 Particularly when working with large, messy data, proper understanding of statistics is essential to perform proper statistical analyses.
 This course will build on students' existing knowledge of statistics to help them expand their analysis toolkits and will cover topics including modeling, bootstrapping, simulations, imputation, and basic machine learning.
 Students will attend lectures to gain theoretical understanding of topics before applying concepts through practice problems and projects using the R programming language.
-Note that students should have basic proficiency in R and simple statistical analyses before enrolling in this course to be successful.

 Learner Outcomes